 Erected by Dauphin County.

 Location.
 40° 20.505′ N, 76° 54.575′ W. Marker is in Dauphin, Pennsylvania, in Dauphin County.
 Marker is on River Road.
+The marker is located on the grounds of Fort Hunter Park.
 Touch for map.
-The marker is located on the grounds of Fort Hunter Park.
 Marker is in this post office area: Dauphin PA 17018, United States of America.
+Touch for directions.

 Categories. • Abolition & Underground RR • African Americans • Colonial Era • Industry & Commerce •